 Use in Cattle

-Calves have a high conversion of feed into animal tissue.
+Calves have a high conversion of feed into animal tissue compared with young growing swine or poultry.
 Therefore, their responses to anabolic agents are variable.
 Responses of 0–10% have been obtained when zeranol was given to 3-mo-old castrated male calves.
-No significant response has been obtained from TBA.
 Bull calves in an intensive bull beef system can be given an estrogen implant at 1–2 mo of age to suppress testicular development, which may lead to subsequent reduction in mounting and aggression.
-A growth response of ∼5–8% is also sometimes obtained from this implant.
-Reimplantation every 100 days is necessary if compressed pellet implants are used.
+A growth response of ~5%–8% is also obtained from this implant.
+Reimplantation every 80–100 days is necessary if compressed pellet implants are used.

-Higher and more consistent responses are obtained in yearling and older cattle than in calves or weanlings.
-This is partly related to age and partly to the higher plane of nutrition.
-In the case of pellet-type implants with effectiveness of 90–120 days, consideration can be given to reimplanting cattle in midsummer, provided gains >0.5 kg/day are maintained.
+Higher and more consistent responses are obtained in yearling and older cattle than in calves or weanlings, due primarily to greater intake and to the higher plane of nutrition.
+In the case of pellet-type implants with effectiveness of 90–120 days, consideration can be given to reimplanting cattle midway through the grazing season, provided gains >0.5 kg/day are maintained.
 Silastic implants of estradiol are effective for 200–400 days, depending on dose used.
-Daily gains have increased 20–30% after implantation with an estrogen and an androgen.
+Daily gains in feedlot cattle fed a high-energy diet may be increased 20%–30% after implantation with an estrogen and an androgen; daily gain in pasture cattle is typically improved by 10%–15%.

 Responses to growth promotion are good when animals are on a high plane of nutrition.
 Feed conversion efficiency is improved, and lean meat content of the carcass is generally increased.
 Although less clear, conformation of implanted cattle tends to improve.
 Negative impacts of implants on marbling content of the loin muscle can be minimized by finishing cattle to a fat-constant endpoint.

-In steers, use of an androgen plus an estrogen hormone combination is common.
-Pellet-type implants are effective for up to 150 days; reimplanting cattle after 70–100 days should be considered due to decreasing response from the pellet-type implants over time.
+In steers and heifers in the feedlot and provided a high-energy diet, use of an androgen plus an estrogen hormone combination is common.
+Pellet-type implants are effective for as long as 150 days; reimplanting cattle after 70–100 days should be considered because of decreasing response from the pellet-type implants over time.

-Results from large-pen studies (>25 animals/pen) show that heifers benefit from a combi-nation of estradiol, TBA, and MGA.
-In small-pen research, however, MGA use results in reduced gain, feed efficiency, and ribeye area, and increased fatness.
-These contrary findings suggest that although progesterone may have an “anti-growth promoting” effect, the growth promotion benefit realized from suppression of estrus overcomes the minor negative physiologic impact of progesterone.
+Results from large-pen studies (>25 animals/pen) show that heifers benefit from a combination of estradiol, TBA, and MGA.
+In small-pen research, however, when fed in combination with growth-promoting implants, MGA use results in reduced gain, feed efficiency, and ribeye area, as well as increased fatness.
+These contrary findings suggest that although progesterone may have an “anti-growth promoting” effect, the growth-promotion benefit realized from suppression of estrus overcomes the minor negative physiologic impact of progesterone in conventional large feedlot pens.

 Use in Horses